Integrated whole-body Lymphatic Drainage Massage,

 Want to know where the nodes are located?
 Simple answer is- at all crevices of the body when we lie in a fetal position.

-Credit for all clinical information on this page: Cleveland clinic website.
+Credit for all clinical information on this page: Cleveland clinic website and works of Dr Lemole, renowned Cardiothoracic surgeon

-• Lymphatic drainage massage (LDM) relieves swelling that occurs when illness or medical treatment clogs your lymphatic system.
+Lymphatic Massage relieves swelling that occurs when illness clogs your lymphatic system.

 Our body has 10 liters of lymph fluid, which takes about 5 days to circulate under normal conditions.